 Through her work Dr Montessori’s realization was that: “…mankind can hope for a solution to its problems, among which the most urgent are those of peace and unity, only by turning its attention and energies to the discovery of the child and to the development of the great potentialities of the human personality in the course of its formation.”

-The aim of Montessori is to place all the children in our world at the centre of society and to assist them in becoming caring, self-motivated and fulfilled individuals; able to create a harmonious and peaceful future for humanity.
-Montessori is the single largest pedagogy in the world with over 8,000 schools on 6 continents.
+The key tenet of Montessori is to place children at the centre of society and to assist them in becoming caring, self-motivated and fulfilled individuals who are able to create a harmonious and peaceful future for themselves and world around them.

-Association Montessori Internationale
+From the Association Montessori Internationale

-If men of the future are to be strong, they must be independent and free."
+"If men of the future are to be strong, they must be independent and free."

 - Maria Montessori

 A prominent theme of the Montessori philosophy is freedom of choice with limits.
 Montessori teachers allow students to make their own work choices from learning materials on classroom shelves.
 This helps foster independence and build self-esteem.
 Teachers are there for guidance, to ensure students are making wise academic and behavioural choices and will give new lessons when the child is ready.